Eric Stubbs

-Eric Stubbs (12 September 1912 – 2012) was an English professional football who played as a winger.
-He played in the English football league for Bolton Wanderers, Wrexham, Nottingham Forest, Leicester City and Chester City.
+Philip Eric Gordon Stubbs (10 September 1912 – 25 January 2013) was an English professional football who played as a winger.
+He played in the Football League for Bolton Wanderers, Wrexham, Nottingham Forest, Leicester City and Chester City.

 His final pre-war club was Leicester City, for which he made his highest number of appearances, helping guide them to the First Division.
 After the war, he returned to his hometown Chester where he joined Chester City.

-He was the first, and as of 2018 only, Leicester City player to live to the age of 100.
+He was the first and, as of 2018, only Leicester City player to live to the age of 100.